 We often let the momentum behind an organization or movement die along with the presiding leader of a given time.
 Aspects you appreciate about others are things you should ingrain into yourself.
-You make the choice to be better; it is not a matter of “can” but a matter of “will.”
+You choose to be better; it is not a matter of "can" but a matter of "will."
 Building trust in yourself allows you to improve your circumstance.
-Do that with such tenacity that you become your own monument to humankind.
+Do that with such tenacity that you become your monument to humankind.

 In Practice: Your role models and mentors have flaws; expect that.
 If they are ethical leaders, they recognize they are no better than you (see: the 1st Commandment).
 If not, then you have discovered a way to rise above them.
 Flaws or baggage are not a reason to "cancel" another person - only a sign that they are human and should not have been worshiped in the first place.

 3. Care for yourself.
 It's your responsibility.